RMHolsen/macready_academy/projectnotes.md

 ## To-Do
--- first, ~~test your assumptions that the very basic architecture works as expected~~ -- first maybe figure out what the attributes of a course are, how they fit into the courseload model, and how THAT architecture works.
-Maybe.
+-- first, ~~test your assumptions that the very basic architecture works as expected~~ -- ~~ first maybe figure out what the attributes of a course are, how they fit into the courseload model, and how THAT architecture works.
+Maybe.~~
+-- Maybe just make sure your user-portfolio-entries section works?
+As a start?
+Small bites?

 ## Stretch Goals
 -- add quests